yiisoft/config/README.md

 }
 ```

-For more information about the substitution template, see the [yiisoft/strings](https://github.com/yiisoft/strings).
+For more information about the wildcard syntax, see the [yiisoft/strings](https://github.com/yiisoft/strings).

-> Please note that in this sublayer keys with the same names are not allowed in the same way as in the main layers.
+> Please note that in this sublayer keys with the same names are not allowed similar to other layers.

 ## Environments